hankcs/HanLP/docs/configure.md

 ## Use GPUs

 By default, HanLP tries to use the least occupied GPU so that mostly you don't need to worry about it, HanLP makes the best choice for you.
-This behavior is very useful when you're using a public server shared across your lab or company with your collegues.
+This behavior is very useful when you're using a public server shared across your lab or company with your colleagues.

 HanLP also honors the ``CUDA_VISIBLE_DEVICES`` used by PyTorch and TensorFlow to limit which devices HanLP can choose from.
-For example, the following command will only keep the `0`th and `1`th GPU.
+For example, the following command will only keep the `0`th and `1`st GPU.

 ```bash
 export CUDA_VISIBLE_DEVICES=0,1